 If you have a wishlist on AliExpress you probably noticed that from one day to another many of the products in your list shot up in price.
 If you follow AliExpress on social media you probably saw that they released a statement to explain what was going on:

 Like every year, some AliExpress shoppers have expressed their outrage after seeing the sudden surge in prices of their wishlist products.
 They accuse sellers of jacking up the prices just before the 11 11 so on the day of the shopping festival they can lower them back to what they were originally and appear that they have applied a huge discount.

 AliExpress defends itself admitting that prices do indeed go up before the 11 11 but the reason for this is that sellers have to remove their usual discounts in order to active the ones they will use on the day of the shopping festival.
 They say that even though the prices are higher at the moment, on the 11 11 these discounts will greater than the original ones.

 As this is a recurring theme every year, in AlixBlog we decided to conduct a small experiment to determine who is right, AliExpress or the consumers.
-Thus, since the 27th of October (2 weeks before the 11 11) we have been closely monitoring on AlixBlog Live* the prices of 8538 products on AliExpress.
+Thus, since the 27th of October (2 weeks before the 11 11) we have been closely monitoring the prices of 8538 products on AliExpress.

 After collecting the data and crunching some numbers, the results of the experiment have been remarkable and we think we have answers for everything.
 The conclusions will surprise you, especially when you find out the amount of products that actually are cheaper on the 11 11.